click on the menu below to navigate this site

 On the way to Yellowstone

 We left Glacier International airport bright and early to ensure we caught the cold morning air and bright blue skies for our flight to West Yellowstone airport.
-I was a little worried about this flight as it was over high terrain all of the way, but we had perfect weather for it and the flight went exactly to plan.
+I was a little worried about this flight as it was over high terrain all the way, but we had perfect weather for it, and the flight went exactly to plan.

 Julia posing next to an artistically decorated bison which was distributed all around town

-Our motel room was very nice and made us feel like we were in a home instead of a motel as it had a kitchen.
+Our motel room was very nice and made us feel like we were in a home instead of a motel, as it had a kitchen.
 We were able to buy groceries and cook our own food.
 Not since our camping in California and Oregon have we been able to treat ourselves to home cooking.

 Flight to Yellowstone